 Boston College Law School

-Daniel Kanstroom is Professor of Law and Dean’s Research Scholar at Boston College Law School, where he teaches Immigration and Refugee Law, International Human Rights Law, and Administrative Law.
-He is the Director of the International Human Rights Program and co-founded the Post-Deportation Human Rights Project, a unique initiative that seeks to conceptualize and develop a new field of law while representing deportees abroad.
-He was also the founder of the Boston College Immigration and Asylum clinic in which students represent indigent migrants and asylum-seekers.
-Together with his students, he has provided counsel for hundreds of clients, won dozens of immigration and asylum cases, and authored amicus briefs for the U.S. Supreme Court and other courts in immigration and human rights cases.
+Daniel Kanstroom is Professor of Law and Thomas F. Carney Distinguished Scholar at Boston College Law School, where he teaches Immigration and Refugee Law, International Human Rights Law, Constitutional Law, and Administrative Law.
+He is co-Director of the Center for Human Rights and International Justice and Director of the Post-Deportation Human Rights Project, which seeks to conceptualize and develop a new field of law while representing US deportees abroad.
+He founded the Boston College Immigration and Asylum clinic in which students represent indigent migrants and asylum-seekers.
+Together with his students and co-counsel, he has provided counsel for hundreds of clients, won dozens of immigration and asylum cases [and lost a few], and authored amicus briefs for the U.S. Supreme Court and many other courts.